apache/mxnet/docs/api/symbolic-node.rst

    Take exp of the src

    :param src: Source symbolic input to the function
-   :type src: Symbol
+   :type src: SymbolicNode

-   :param Base.Symbol name: The name of the SymbolicNode. (e.g. `:my_symbol`), optional.
+   :param Base.Symbol name: The name of the :class:`SymbolicNode`. (e.g. `:my_symbol`), optional.

    :return: the constructed :class:`SymbolicNode`.